I am totally IN-LOVE with the Domestika classes, and I can’t help but be addicted. No, there is no cure! 🙂

 - I love how you can really create your first miniature living room, furniture ànd accessories, everything included.
 This is really an ideal course for beginners!

-- I could understand the teacher very well, I never had to go back to listen again to what she said, unless of course I missed a step lol
+- I could understand the teacher very well, I never had to go back to listen again to what she said, unless of course, I missed a step lol

-- Quite hard to find any negative points, as I enjoyed these courses very much and all the reviews so far of others have been positive a 100% as well.
+- Quite hard to find any negative points, as I enjoyed these courses very much and all the reviews so far of others have been positive 100% as well.

-- Is “too affordable” (when on sale, so hurry!) for this expanded course a “negative” point,maybe?
+- Is “too affordable” (when on sale, so hurry!) for this expanded course a “negative” point, maybe?
 Probably not for you haha!

 When it’s not on sale, then maybe just a small point of critique: can be a high-end price.

-Also Included In This Course is
+Also Included In This miniature making class is:

-- a printable pdf template for every piece of furniture (you can modify it any way that you like), done in Adobe Illustrator
+- a printable PDF template for every piece of furniture (you can modify it any way that you like), done in Adobe Illustrator

 - An SVG file if you would like to make the furniture with your laser cutting machine.